Hiwonder-docs/SpiderPi-Pro/source/docs/10_recognition_tracking.md

 The second parameter `21` is the servo number, which is servo 21.

 The third parameter `x_pulse` is pulse width of the servo ranging from 1000 to 1900.

 ### 6.9.5 Function extension

 :::{Note}

-The built-in action group file can be found in this catalog "/home/pi/SpiderPi/action_groups".
+The built-in action group file can be found in this catalog "**/home/pi/SpiderPi/action_groups**".

 :::

-When human face is recognized, SpiderPi Pro will "wave hands" by default.
-But we can modify the program to let SpiderPi Pro react differently, such as "twist body".
+When human face is recognized, SpiderPi Pro will "**wave hands**" by default.
+But we can modify the program to let SpiderPi Pro react differently, such as "**twist body**".
 Please follow the below steps to modify.

-(1) Enter the command "cd spiderpi/functions/" and press "Enter" to come to the catalog where the game programs are stored.
+(1) Enter the command and press "**Enter**" to come to the catalog where the game programs are stored.

 ```bash
 cd spiderpi/functions
 ```

-(2) Enter command "vim face_detect.py" and press "Enter" to open the program file.
+(2) Enter command "**vim face_detect.py**" and press "**Enter**" to open the program file.

 ```bash
 vim face_detect.py